MazeMap/Leaflet.VisualClick/README.md

+# Deprecated

+This repository is no longer maintained and is deprecated.
+Please be aware that it may not work with the latest versions of its dependencies.

+---

 # Leaflet.VisualClick
 A plugin that adds visual feedback when user clicks/taps the map.
 Useful for when you have a delay on the clickEvents for async fetching of data, or implementation of Leaflet.singleclick - or just because it looks great :)